Associate Professor of Social Work and Industrial & Systems Engineering

-Trained in industrial and systems engineering (ISE) and specializing in health systems, Dr. Wu brings a cross-disciplinary perspective to her research on improving quality and cost-effectiveness of health services and population health, especially for patients with chronic illnesses and underserved populations.
+Trained in industrial and systems engineering (ISE) and specializing in health systems, Shinyi Wu brings a cross-disciplinary perspective to her research on improving quality and cost-effectiveness of health services and population health, especially for patients with chronic illnesses and underserved populations.

 Dr. Wu’s research addresses goals important for American social policy and program analysis: to design effective health systems that deliver better patient-centered outcomes at lower cost, and to advance scientific knowledge leading to solutions to human problems.
 Her research integrates quality improvement methods, implementation science, cost-effectiveness analyses, simulation modeling, and innovative technology applications.